arapada/cse15l-lab-reports/lab4.md

 On the terminal, I typed `ssh cs15lsp23ir@ieng6.ucsd.edu <enter>`.
 This allows me to access my account while also not having to input the password to save time.

+Step 5: Clone your fork of the repository from your Github account

+![Image}(step5.png)